shjee-afridi/animediscordbot/README.md

 ### 🔗 **Website Integration**
 - **Automatic Synchronization**: Your server listed on [AnimeDiscord.com](https://www.animediscord.com/) automatically becomes eligible for cross-advertising
 - **Real-time Updates**: Server information, member counts, and settings sync between your Discord server and the website
-- **Dual Domain Support**: Works with both AnimeDiscord.com and HentaiDiscord.com for maximum reach
+- **Dual Domain Support**: Works with both AnimeDiscord.com for maximum reach

 ### 🎯 **Smart Cross-Advertising Network**
-- **Intelligent Bump System**: Promote your server to other anime/hentai communities with `/bump` command
+- **Intelligent Bump System**: Promote your server to other anime communities with `/bump` command
 - **Automated Ad Distribution**: Your server advertisement is automatically sent to all participating servers in the network
 - **1-Hour Cooldown**: Prevents spam while ensuring fair promotion opportunities for all servers